Orienting New Staff

 - Have the employee complete the online Preventing Workplace Harassment course.
 (He or she will be notified via email when registered to complete the training.
 Contact firstname.lastname@example.org for program information.)

-- Have the employee sign up for any Learning and Development programs that may apply to his or her job.
+- Have the employee sign up for any Professional Development Services programs that may apply to his/her job.

 - Create a personnel record for the employee.

 - New employees should get a university ID Card from the HUB in Warner Hall.